percona/pmm-doc/source/dashboards/dashboard.postgres-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.postgres-overview.cache.hit.ratio:
+.. _dashboard-postgres-overview.cache.hit.ratio:

-`Cache Hit Ratio <dashboard.postgres-overview.html#cache-hit-ratio>`_
+`Cache Hit Ratio <dashboard-postgres-overview.html#cache-hit-ratio>`_
 --------------------------------------------------------------------------------------------------

 The number of times disk blocks were found already in the buffer cache, so that